 The surrounding forests, from which your fiancée has yet to return, have suddenly become populated by evil spirits.
 Ugh.
 Surely nothing else can go wrong, right?
 Actually… there’s the tiny matter of three rather important orbs which have gone missing too, and obviously, you alone are able (or willing?) to look for them.
 Never a dull moment for Fancy, the protagonist in Fancy and the Fox!

-While the story kinda borders on nonsensical, it did manage to keep me motivated until the credits rolled.
-Chances are the writing, of which there’s plenty, the game being presented in the form of a silent film and all, had something to do with that.
-Since there aren’t any actual puzzles, without a strong plot, the entire thing would likely have fallen apart; fortunately, that was not the case.
+While the story borders on nonsensical, it did manage to keep me motivated until the credits rolled.
+The writing, of which there’s plenty, the game is presented in the form of a silent film might have had something to do with that.
+Since there aren’t any puzzles, without a strong plot the entire thing would likely have fallen apart; fortunately, that was not the case.

 Either way, bad (worst?) ending or not, I certainly had fun.
-Ain’t often the protagonist is female either, so there’s that too.
+It’sn’t often that we get a female protagonist either, so there’s that too.
 So, think the outcome will be different, once the credits roll for you?
 Only one way to find out: download and play Fancy and the Fox!
-Oh and be sure to vote for it in the 2014 Indie Game Maker Contest afterwards, eh?
+Oh and be sure to vote for it in the 2014 Indie Game Maker Contest afterward, eh?
 Remember, your vote matters!